miketoth/toth-games/content/posts/generating-cards.md

 There are also a few commands that you will need to run in a terminal.
 I'll give instructions assuming [Command Prompt](https://www.lifewire.com/how-to-open-command-prompt-2618089) since this is available on all Windows systems, but any terminal should work fine.
 If you haven't used a terminal before, here's a [cheatsheet](http://www.cs.columbia.edu/~sedwards/classes/2015/1102-fall/Command%20Prompt%20Cheatsheet.pdf) to get you started.

 Copy the [example code](https://github.com/miketoth/toth-games/tree/master/content/code-samples/generating-cards) into a new directory for your game.
-Also would be good to provide some instruction on how to download the code.
-I would recommened saying "Download example code and put it into a new folder for your game on your computer."
+You can download all of code [here](https://github.com/miketoth/toth-games/archive/master.zip)
+(the example code is in `toth-games-master.zip\toth-games-master\content\code-samples\generating-cards`).
+Once you have copied this code into a new directory on your computer, navigate to that directory in a terminal.

-To install dependencies, run the following:
+To install dependencies, run the following (these steps may take a while - up to 20 minutes):

 ```
     gem install bundler
     bundle install
 ```
-**TO DO** Expand instructions to make clear where the files need to be and where you need to be to run the code.
-**TO DO** add a note that bundle install may take a long time (~20 minutes for me)

 Run `bundle exec rake generate` to generate some cards.
 You should see a png in the `_output` directory!